Grilled Chicken Caesar Salad

 Making Caesar salad in advance

-It’s not often that making a green leafy salad in advance holds up well.
+It’s not often that making a green leafy salad beforehand holds up well.

 However, it can be done with his salad by following a few steps.

-To make before dinner or lunch simply put together the chopped lettuce, croutons, and cooked and cooled chicken and toss in dressing right before serving.
+To make before dinner or lunch, simply combine the chopped lettuce, croutons, and cooked and cooled chicken and toss in the dressing right before serving.

-You can also do this by pouring the dressing at the bottom of a salad bowl, gently placing the ingredients on top, and then tossed right before serving.
+You can also do this by pouring the dressing at the bottom of a salad bowl, gently placing the ingredients on top, and then tossing right before serving.

 However, even with this advice, I don’t recommend making this salad more than a few hours before serving.
-The croutons run the risk of getting soft if left in the fridge for too long.
+The croutons risk getting soft if left in the fridge for too long.

 Additions and substitutions